 transitive verb

-smash b: to damage (an airplane) in landing
+1 a: to break violently and noisily : smash b: to damage (an airplane) in landing

 2 a: to cause to make a loud noise b: to force (as one's way) through with loud crashing noises

-: to enter or attend without invitation or without paying <crash the party>
+3: to enter or attend without invitation or without paying <crash the party>

-: to cause (a computer system, component, or program) to crash
+5: to cause (a computer system, component, or program) to crash

 intransitive verb

-: to break or go to pieces with or as if with violence and noise b: to fall, land, or hit with destructive force c: to decline suddenly and steeply d of a computer system, component, or program : to suffer a sudden major failure usually with attendant loss of data
+1 a: to break or go to pieces with or as if with violence and noise b: to fall, land, or hit with destructive force c: to decline suddenly and steeply d of a computer system, component, or program : to suffer a sudden major failure usually with attendant loss of data

-: to make a smashing noise crashing overhead>
+2: to make a smashing noisecrashing overhead>

-: to move or force one's way with or as if with a crash <crashes into the room>
+3: to move or force one's way with or as if with a crash <crashes into the room>

-slang : to experience the aftereffects (as lethargy or depression) of a usually prolonged episode of drug use (as of amphetamines)
+4slang : to experience the aftereffects (as lethargy or depression) of a usually prolonged episode of drug use (as of amphetamines)

-slang : to go to bed or fall asleep; also : to reside temporarily :
+5slang : to go to bed or fall asleep; also : to reside temporarily : stay <crashing with friends for a few days>

-stay <crashing with friends for a few days>
+5slang : to go to bed or fall asleep; also : to reside temporarily : stay <crashing with friends for a few days>

 Crash is an acclaimed Academy Award-winning drama film directed by Paul Haggis.
 It premiered at the Toronto Film Festival in September 2004, and was released internationally in 2005.
 The film is about racial and social tensions in Los Angeles.
 It won three Oscars for Best Picture, Best Original Screenplay and Best Editing of 2005 at the 78th Academy Awards.